Buntsandstein: Origin

 The Buntsandstein was deposited in the Germanic Basin, a large sedimentary basin that was the successor of the smaller Permian Basin and spread across present day Poland, Germany, Denmark, the southern regions of the North Sea and Baltic Sea, the Netherlands and south England.
 In the late Permian this region had an arid climate and it was covered by inland seas which deposited the Zechstein evaporites.
 At the end of the Permian a connection with the Paleo-Tethys Ocean to the south was formed in present-day southeast Poland, causing sea water to flow in periodically.
 This caused the inflow of more clastic material, which was deposited in the form of large alluvial fans.
+The same process happened in the Triassic for the Basque-Cantabrian Basin, in the axis of the future Pyrenees.

 Deposition took place in an arid, continental environment (playa facies), so that there was little chemical weathering.
 Therefore, the Buntsandstein deposits are typical red beds, mainly sandstones and conglomerates with little clay.

 The late Anisian saw a major rise of the global (eustatic) sea level.
 A tropical sea filled the Germanic Basin then, stopping the deposition of the Buntsandstein and marking the beginning of the deposition of the Muschelkalk.